ansible/ansible-container/docs/rst/reference/build.rst

 images built for each of the containers in your orchestration.
 This is analogous to ``docker build``.

-.. option:: --no-flatten
+.. option:: --flatten

-By default, Ansible Container flattens the union filesystem of your image to a single layer.
-Specifying this option, Ansible container commits the changes your playbook made to the base image, but it retains the original layers from that base image.
+By default, Ansible container commits the changes your playbook made to the base image, but it retains the original layers from that base image.
+Specifying this option, Ansible Container flattens the union filesystem of your image to a single layer.

 .. option:: --from-scratch